tuts2024/ge-migration-agent/nl-to-forms/README.md

 Once the application is running, try entering prompts like these in the form generator:

+Showcase 1: From Physical to Digital in Seconds

 * "I need a work order form to track the service type and priority level for the job, plus the inspector's name."

+    Click "📎 Attach File" and select the handwritten HealthForm_1920.png image.
+    - "Digitize this handwritten patient intake form.
+Please organize it into logical pages for 'Patient Information' and 'Medical History'."
+    - Click the "🤖 AI Actions" button on the AI's response.
+    Select "Analyze for Compliance".
+    Prompt - Can you add Aria label?
+    - Click "🤖 AI Actions".
+    Select "Suggest Workflows".

+Showcase 2: From Raw Data to Perfect Form
+- Click "Start New Build".
+    Upload a simple CSV file named leads.csv (you can create this in a text editor).
+    Use this prompt:
+    Prompt: "Here is a CSV export from our old sales system.
+Build a new lead capture form designed to capture this exact data structure."

+Showcase 3: Conversational Development & Complex Logic
+- Click "Start New Build".
+    Prompt 1: > "Create a form for IT hardware requests.
+Include 'Employee Name' and a dropdown for 'Device Type' with options for Laptop, Monitor, and Keyboard."
+    Prompt 2 (after it appears): > "That's perfect.
+Now, add a 'Laptop Model' dropdown with options for MacBook Pro and Dell XPS, but only show it if the user selects 'Laptop' as the Device Type."

 ---